Shill (plural shills)

 “A megamillionaire who makes more money as a shill for corporate products than he does for playing basketball.”

 This post was inspired by conversations and questions raised in a closed FB group.
 The opinions are my own but are informed by the experiences of others.
-It is neither a criticism of the current

 It is December and the height of the so called “silly season”, not the one where we commercialize festive celebrations.
 No, the silly season where sponsored riders compete and chase contracts for support from sponsors.
 That support can vary, from being a fully paid professional rider, to support for race entries, components, clothing etc.